Theta Tau: Pre-World War II growth (1911–1935)

 In the next two years, Delta, Epsilon, Zeta, and Eta chapters were installed.
 The second convention was held in Houghton, Michigan, in 1913.
-That Convention designated The Gear of Theta Tau as the national fraternity's magazine and appointed Jack E. Haynes, A '08, as its first editor-in-chief.
+That convention designated The Gear of Theta Tau as the national fraternity's magazine and appointed Jack E. Haynes, A '08, as its first editor-in-chief.
 Previously, the magazine had been published by Beta chapter with Herman H. Hopkins, B '08, as editor.
 Hopkins, a member of the Rhombohedron Club, had been initiated by Beta chapter as an alumnus.
 He served until 1919 as the Grand Scribe and later (1935) was elected Grand Regent.

 The third (1915) and fourth (1919) conventions were held in Cleveland, Ohio.
 Meanwhile, Theta, Iota, and Kappa chapters were installed.
-Elected as Grand Regent in 1919 was Dr. George D. Louderback, E '96, a charter member of Epsilon chapter.
+Elected as Grand Regent in 1919 was Dr. George D. Louderback, E '96, a charter member of the Epsilon chapter.
 During his tenure, rapid growth continued, with nine more chapters being installed.
+In 1920, Schrader became the Grand Scribe, serving in this capacity for 35 years.

 J. Sidney Marine, H '21, was elected Grand Regent in 1925, the youngest to serve in that position.
 In 1926, Donald D. Curtis, O Hon.
 '19, was appointed editor.
-He reorganized the magazine and established membership files still in use.
-He later (1950–1952) served as Grand Regent.

 Three more chapters were installed during the terms of Grand Regent Dr. Richard J. Russell, E '19.
 He designed and issued the first 5,000 membership certificates and also designed the officer robes.

-Joseph W. Howe, O '24, and Paul L. Mercer, O '21, became Editors of The Gear in 1929 and for 32 years diligently maintained regular semiannual publication despite economic conditions.
+Joseph W. Howe, O '24, and Paul L. Mercer, O '21, became editors of The Gear in 1929, producing the publication for 32 years.

 Fred Coffman, L '22, served as Grand Regent during the depression years through 1935.
 Despite the conditions, three more chapters were installed.
 A period of very conservative extension began during the thirties with charters generally being granted only to petitioning long-established locals.